NVE/ebm/docs/source/user_guide/index.rst

 .. code:: bash

-  # This is the default cammand, where the output file is heating-systems-vertical.xlsx located
+  # This is the default command, where the output file is heating-systems-vertical.xlsx located
   # in the output directory
   ebm heating-systems output/heating-systems-vertical.xlsx

 .. csv-table:: Output from using the command above
-  :file: tables\example_six_output.csv
+  :file: ..\tables\example_six_output.csv
   :header-rows: 1

 ..
 If the user wants the output file in horizontal format, the user can use the following command: